KristoferMar/Linux-guide/README.md

 https://stackoverflow.com/questions/26252591/mac-os-x-and-multiple-java-versions

 # Good to know
 - On both mac and windows there is something called the "host file".
 This file enables us to access websites which are not necesarly on a server and open for the public network yet.
-To get to the file type sudo nano /etc/hosts and then hit return.
+To get to the file type 'sudo nano /etc/hosts' and then hit return.